• Form

 c.
 Communications.
 Any information provided by Client in confidence to Counsel may be shared with the Additional Clients, or any other members of the Potential Class, but shall be privileged as to any other persons.

-8. Attorneys’ Fees and Litigation Expenses.
+8. Attorneys’ Fees and Litigation Costs.

 d.
-Fees and Expenses In the Event of an Individual Recovery.
-If Client obtains an individual monetary recovery for any claim prosecuted under this Agreement, whether by settlement, arbitration award or court judgment, Counsel shall be entitled to the greater of: (1) one-third of any settlement or recovery obtained for the Client; (2) any attorneys’ fees recovered from the defendant as provided below; or (3) court awarded attorneys’ fees.
-In addition, Counsel shall be entitled to reimbursement of litigation expenses they have advanced.
-The legal fee will be deemed earned in full upon the issuance of a final order of a court or agency of competent jurisdiction, arbitrator, or upon execution by all parties of a settlement agreement.
-Payment of the fee shall be deferred until recovery is effectuated, whether or not effectuated by Counsel.
+Attorneys’ Fees and Costs In the Event of an Individual Recovery.
+If Client obtains an individual monetary recovery or settlement for any Claim prosecuted under this Agreement, whether by settlement, arbitration award, or court judgment, Counsel shall be entitled to the greater of: (1) 35% of any settlement or recovery obtained for the Client; (2) any attorneys’ fees paid by the defendant(s) as provided below; or (3) any court awarded attorneys’ fees.
+In addition, Counsel shall be entitled to reimbursement of litigation costs Counsel has advanced.
+The attorneys’ fee will be deemed earned in full upon the issuance of a final order of a court or agency of competent jurisdiction, arbitrator, or upon execution by all parties of a settlement agreement.
+Payment of the attorneys’ fee shall be deferred until recovery is effectuated, whether or not effectuated by Counsel.

 10. Termination.
 Either party may terminate representation under this Agreement, but only as set forth below: